publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schII/ptI/m__us_usc_t47_s231.md

         (2) __Exceptions__

-        A person making a communication described in subsection (a) of this section may disclose such information if the disclosure is—
+        A person making a communication described in subsection (a) may disclose such information if the disclosure is—

             (A) necessary to make the communication or conduct a legitimate business activity related to making the communication; or